Want to know where to get high? There's an app for that

 Having been one of the top-30 downloaded apps in Brazil, the app ranks the home nation as the biggest user and therefore the happiest country.

-Cannabis has been decriminalised for recreational and medical use in some U.S. states but is illegal in Brazil.
+Cannabis has been decriminalized for recreational and medical use in some U.S. states but is illegal in Brazil.

 (Reporting by Jonathan Cable; Editing by Robin Pomeroy)